×

 Rational Addiction: A Theoretical Framework

 The rational addiction model, initially proposed by Gary Becker and Kevin Murphy in 1988, contends that individuals make consumption choices over time by considering both current and future utility.
-Unlike earlier models that portrayed addiction as purely irrational behaviour, this theory suggests that individuals weigh the costs and benefits of addictive activities, taking into account their impact on present and future well-being.
+Unlike earlier models that portrayed addiction as purely irrational behavior, this theory suggests that individuals weigh the costs and benefits of addictive activities, taking into account their impact on present and future well-being.

 Key Elements of Rational Addiction

-In examining the theory of rational addiction, we embark on a journey that challenges conventional perspectives, positing that individuals engage in a calculated decision-making process regarding addictive behaviours.
+In examining the theory of rational addiction, we embark on a journey that challenges conventional perspectives, positing that individuals engage in a calculated decision-making process regarding addictive behaviors.
 The interplay of time consistency, hyperbolic discounting, and dynamic utility maximization forms the core of this theory, suggesting that addiction unfolds as a result of rational choices that weigh present pleasures against future costs.
-As we explore the implications of this framework for policy interventions, particularly in industries like tobacco and gambling, a deeper understanding emerges—a valuable asset for university students navigating the complexities of human behaviour in their academic pursuits.
+As we explore the implications of this framework for policy interventions, particularly in industries like tobacco and gambling, a deeper understanding emerges—a valuable asset for university students navigating the complexities of human behavior in their academic pursuits.

 • Time Consistency and Hyperbolic Discounting: The incorporation of time consistency into the rational addiction theory acknowledges the inherent challenge individuals face in maintaining self-control when confronted with decisions related to addictive substances or behaviours.
 The presence of hyperbolic discounting adds a layer of complexity, revealing a human tendency to prioritize smaller, more immediate rewards over larger, delayed ones.
 This behavioural quirk plays a pivotal role in the development of addiction, as individuals navigate the constant tension between immediate gratification and the long-term consequences associated with addictive choices.